Eduard Hamm: Personal life

 Eduard Hamm was married to Maria von Merz since 1907, with whom he had two daughters and a son.
 The historian Wolfgang Hardtwig is his grandson.

 Legacy

 Honorary grave at the Waldfriedhof Munich.

-He is buried in the Waldfriedhof Munich; his grave was declared an honorary grave by Mayor Christian Ude.
+He is buried in the Munich Waldfriedhof; his grave was declared an honorary grave by Mayor Christian Ude.
 Part of his estate has been in the Passau City Archives since 2017.